 How to bond ABS?
 Achieve success bonding ABS

-What is ABS? = Acrylonitrile Butadiene Styrene.
-This is a common thermoplastic that is rather easy to bond.
+What is ABS?
+ABS stands for Acrylonitrile Butadiene Styrene, a common thermoplastic that is quite easy to bond.
 Which ABS adhesive is best?
 Various types of plastic adhesives (plastic glues) bond ABS.
-A few of the most common include cyanoacrylate, 2 component epoxy, structural acrylic, and UV curable adhesives.
+A few of the most common include cyanoacrylates, 2-part epoxies, structural acrylics, and UV curable adhesives.

 ABS Adhesive Types

 How to glue ABS?
-Once we’ve narrowed down the type of chemistry and select a product, there are directions for use on each technical datasheet.
+Once you’ve narrowed down the type of chemistry and chosen a product, there are directions for use on the product’s technical datasheet.

 ABS adhesive - solvent-resist